-Z is the impedance of the line, "seen" by the set when the connection is established.

-(A{rst} is about equal to the return loss between Z{so} and Z.)
+Z is the impedance of the line, "seen" by the set when the connection is established (A{rst} is about equal to the return loss between Z{so} and Z.)

-NOTE - In transmission planning it is often more convenient and practical to derive the value of STMR from values of SLR, RLR and a weighted average A_m of A{rst} .
-See A.4.3/G.111.
+NOTE - In transmission planning, it is often more convenient and practical to derive the value of STMR from values of SLR, RLR and a weighted average A_m of A{rst} .
+See A.4.3 of [ITU-T G.111].

-ANNEX G
+Annex G